 One of the most important questions you’ll want to decide is how you want to feed your baby.
-Now, here at Team Everymom, we are totally Team #FedIsBest and believe that it doesn’t matter if you choose to exclusively pump, breastfeed, formula feed, or a mixture of these.
+Now, here at The Everymom, we are totally Team #FedIsBest and believe that it doesn’t matter if you choose to exclusively pump, breastfeed, formula feed, or combo feed.
 As long as your baby is eating, that’s all that matters!

 Breastfeeding is one of the ways you may choose to feed your baby.
 While there are many joys to breastfeeding, there are also moments of frustration, worry, and overall “am I doing this right?” feelings.

 Here are seven ways to make your breastfeeding journey more enjoyable:

 When I first started breastfeeding, I didn’t expect the sore nipples, engorgement, or the cluster feeding that came along with it.
 And I also know other breastfeeding mothers who didn’t experience these things.
 The best thing you can do when starting out is to know that “normal” looks different for every mama and to set your expectations accordingly.
 Understand this process is new for you and that it’s completely OK if you are unsure of something along the way.

 2. Don’t be afraid to ask for help

 The single most important part of my breastfeeding journey has been the help and advice from my lactation consultant.
 There were moments when I was feeling frustrated, confused, and guilty for not knowing what I was doing—many times to the point where I almost decided to choose a different feeding option.